stabix/stabix/yaml_config_files/README.txt

 4) Then, change the default configuration without modifying fieldnames !

-Visit the STABiX for more details: http://stabix.readthedocs.org/en/latest/index.html Visit the YAML website for more informations: http://www.yaml.org/ Visit the YAML code for Matlab: https://code.google.com/p/yamlmatlab/
+Visit the STABiX documentation for more details: http://stabix.readthedocs.org/en/latest/index.html Visit the YAML website for more informations: http://www.yaml.org/ Visit the YAML code for Matlab: https://code.google.com/p/yamlmatlab/